Shiori: There are limits to everything.

 - Chekhov's Gunman: The hijacked bus that Light, Shiori and Raye are on, has Misa Amane advertising all over it.
 Misa also shows up during various parts of the movie, most prominently during an interview after her cooking show, when she mentions that she admires Kira for saving her life.
 Later on, she ends up receiving another 'Death Note' at the film's end, setting up her involvement in the next film.

 - Comforting Comforter: Soichiro tucks a blanket around L's shoulders when he encounters him sleeping upright on a sofa, despite the fact that L has been bending all his efforts to try to implicate his son for murder.
 The paternal gesture doubly speaks to Soichiro's character seeing as L had dozed off in front of panel of television monitors he was using to spy on Soichiro's family.

 - Downer Ending: If one views Light as the villain.
-The ending has Light pulling off a successful plan that has pursuer Naomi, and Shiori dead due to him writing both of their names in the 'Death Note'.
-And since Light now has an alibi, and a motive to stop Kira due to Shiori's death, he is easily able to join the Investigation Team.
+The ending has Light pulling off a successful plan that kills off Naomi and Shiori due to him writing both their names in the 'Death Note'.
+And since Light now has an alibi, and a fake motive to stop Kira via Shiori's death, he easily joins the Investigation Team.
 The worst part is that he doesn't even care about his girlfriend dying, only seeing it a means to an end, showing us that he has embraced being 'Kira'.
 Misa also ends up receiving another 'Death Note' that falls from the sky, which will complicate things for the authorities.
 The only consolation is L hinting to Light in their first meeting that he still suspects Light is Kira, but that isn't definitive proof.